Carolyn Harris: Parliamentary career

 Harris was elected to Parliament at the 2015 general election.
 She gave her maiden speech on 8 June 2015, in which she argued that Dylan Thomas was wrong about his description of Swansea as "this ugly, lovely town".

 Harris served as Parliamentary Private Secretary (PPS) to the shadow Home Affairs team from September 2015 to October 2016.
 She was promoted within the team as Shadow Minister for Safeguarding and Vulnerability in September 2016, and became a junior Shadow Minister for Women and Equalities in July 2017.

 Harris is a friend and ally of Keir Starmer, encouraging him to stand in the 2020 Labour leadership election and co-chairing his campaign.
 She was appointed PPS to Starmer when he became Leader of the Opposition in April 2020, serving until her resignation in May 2021.

+Harris is a member of Labour Friends of Israel, and is a non-executive director of the Centre for Social Justice, a centre-right think tank founded by Conservative politician and former Work and Pensions Secretary Iain Duncan Smith.

+On 28 January 2025 it was announced that Carolyn Harris would serve as United Kingdom Trade Envoy to New Zealand.